After drinking water crisis, Newark is winning war on lead

 “We were so busy trying to fight the NRDC, we were having conversations with them and not with the residents,” he said.
 “We thought they were wrong and wanted to oversee the city, and we already had oversight.
 So we were trying to fight that as opposed to being on the offensive and saying, ‘We have this problem, let’s go out and fix this.’”

-“This showed us that the community must rise up and say something,” said Jordan, whose own home showed high levels of lead at one point.
+“This showed us that the community must rise up and say something,” said Jordan, whose own home showed high levels of lead in its drinking water at one point.

 “Without the community screaming and yelling and saying, ‘We need this,’ nothing is going to happen.
 The state and federal government also have to say, ‘We’re going to do this’ and have the political will to do it.
 Without that political will, without the stars aligning, I don’t think you would see Newark as this national model.”